raykao/consul_on_azure/README.md

     - Leverage ```consul tls cert create -cli``` to create cli certs (Required for cli commands after TLS is running)
   - Caveats:
     - How to distribute the TLS certs to each machine?
-      - Ansible?
+      - Ansible post provisioning?
-      - Pre-generate and distribute?
+      - Pre-generate and distribute at provisioning time?
       - Vault PKI backend?